SNaber/emotionAnalysisAssignment1/README.md

 # EmotionAnalysisAssignement1
-Will be archived 21.11.2021 23:30 to freeze it for the assignement deadline
+Will be archived 21.11.2021 23:30 to freeze it for the assignment deadline